aleon1220/kiwiki/readme.md

    - VsCode
 6. programming-languages
 7. Regular [expressions](./regex/readme.md)
-8. security
+8. Security
 9. windows

 ## Introduction

 - **2020-04-28=** I lost years of work on setting a nice Information Technology Wiki.
-Now i will start a new one in this github repo; It will have categories and then subcategories with functionalites.
+I am starting a new one here

 For years i have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, etc.
 I used a `.txt` file, then a google docs file.
 I managed to delete the google docs file from its google drive folder.
 I accidentally deleted the folder and later on I emptied the bin.
 I truly dislike that...